 The Curved MPR feature is also supported by the LEADTOOLS Medical Image Viewer Control which allows developers to seamlessly add this feature into their applications.
 The Medical Viewer control provides interactive tools to draw the curved line, move the panoramic points, generate the panoramic images, auto create paraxial lines and generate paraxial images.
-The resulting images can be used with image analysis tools such as Window/Level, Alpha, pan, zoom, scroll and measurements.
+The resulting images can be used with image analysis tools such as window level, alpha, pan, rulers, scroll and zoom.
 It also provides the tools to perform image processing and annotations.

 3D volume slabs are special implementations of clipping planes and can be used from any of the six boundary box planes to "cut away" superficial structures to visualize anatomic structures and pathologic conditions within the volume.
 For example, one can hide the abdominal wall while investigating internal organs such as the heart or lungs.
 Crop Box and Crop Slab can be implemented using this feature.

 The LEADTOOLS Medical 3D SDK provides interactive slab manipulation from 2D orthogonal MPR planes.
-When the 3D volume slab feature is enabled, the LEADTOOLS Medical Image Viewer Control can display slab boundaries as rectangles with dotted lines on each 2D MPR (axial, sagittal, and coronal) plane.
+When the 3D volume slab feature is enabled, the LEADTOOLS Medical Image Viewer Control can display slab boundaries as rectangles with dotted lines on each 2D MPR (axial, coronal and sagittal) plane.
 Using the mouse, users can adjust the clipping planes by dragging the dotted line.

 LEADTOOLS SDK Products that Include Medical 3D Technology

 Develop powerful Medical Imaging applications with the LEADTOOLS Medical Imaging SDK.
-Features include comprehensive full DICOM dataset support, 8-16 bit extended grayscale image support, image annotation, specialized extended grayscale image display such as window level and LUT processing, and specialized medical image processing.
+Features include comprehensive DICOM data set support, 8-16 bit extended grayscale image support, image annotation, specialized extended grayscale image display such as window level and LUT processing, and specialized medical image processing.
 Other features include lossless JPEG compression, and signed and unsigned image data processing.